Who will be crowned rugby world champions in 2019?

-The surprise of the 2015 Rugby World Cup Japan will have the honour of hosting the next tournament.
+In 2019 Japan will have the honour of hosting the next Rugby World Cup for the very first time.
 Rugby World Cup tickets will be in high demand as it is the first time the World Cup is heading to the Far-East.
 With that in mind make sure you buy your Rugby World Cup tickets quickly to avoid disappointment.
 Sellers should also take advantage of our online e-ticket platform and sell any spare tickets.

-2019 Rugby World Cup: A World Cup in Asia
+2019 Rugby World Cup: A first World Cup in Asia

-Three of Japan's four islands will boast thousands of cheering fans during the summer of 2019.
-Many neutrals started following Japan's progress closely after their stunning defeat of South Africa in Brighton.
+Three of Japan's four islands will boast thousands of cheering fans throughout September and October 2019.
+Many neutrals started following Japan's progress closely after their stunning defeat of South Africa in Brighton 2015 in what was the greatest upset in rugby world cup history.
 Although Japan had already secured the right to host the 2019 tournament, their heroic display in England has fans asking how far could they go on home soil?
 Want to find out?
-Buy your Rugby World Cup tickets here.
+Buy your Japan world cup tickets here.

 Rugby World Cup - Japan 2019: Venues and Teams